wp-plugins/humanstxt/readme.txt

 == Frequently Asked Questions ==

-= Error: WordPress is not installed in the root of the domain. =

-This plugin will only work if WordPress is installed in the root of the domain and not in a sub-directory.

 = Error: The site root already contains a physical humans.txt file. =

 If your site root contains a physical `humans.txt` file, this physical file will be shown to the visitor and the one from this plugin will be ignored.
 To use this plugin, please delete the physical `humans.txt` file on your server (but don't forget to migrate/backup it's contents).